dohliam/gdcl/README.md

 ### Searching

-By default, invoking gdcl with the command `ruby lookup.rb` will search interactively.
+By default, invoking gdcl with the command `ruby gdcl.rb` will search interactively.
 Command prompts will ask you to specify a group of dictionaries to search in out of a list of available groups, and then a keyword to look for.
 Results will be displayed immediately to standard output.

 In interactive mode, after the search results have finished displaying, there is an option to view the results in a paging program (by default `less`).
 This is helpful if there are many results or if results exceed the terminal buffer size.

 Alternatively, you can use non-interactive mode to search and pipe results to a file or other programs. gdcl will default to interactive mode if a group and keyword are specified as command-line parameters:

-  `ruby lookup.rb [group] [keyword]`
+  `ruby gdcl.rb [group] [keyword]`

 For example, if you want to search for the term _aardvark_ in the _en_ dictionary group, you can use:

-  `ruby lookup.rb en aardvark`
+  `ruby gdcl.rb en aardvark`

 As always, it is a good practice to quote or escape search strings, and this is mandatory for terms that contain e.g. spaces:

-  `ruby lookup.rb en "monkey wrench"`
+  `ruby gdcl.rb en "monkey wrench"`

 To pipe dictionary search results to a file:

-  `ruby lookup.rb en "monkey wrench" > output.txt`
+  `ruby gdcl.rb en "monkey wrench" > output.txt`

 ## To do